 The Industrial Revolution, 1700-1880: Empires, Regions, and Markets

 Sabine has taught modern European and British political and economic history at Cambridge, where she also lectured for the Faculty of History and taught historiography classes on a range of themes and approaches.
-Her Faculty lectures at Cambridge have covered European political economy in the twentieth century, the Great Depression, and post-war reconstruction.
+Her Faculty lectures at Cambridge have covered the Financial Revolution in Britain, European political economy in the twentieth century, the Great Depression, and post-war reconstruction.